Belts of Green in the Washington Suburbs

 Key points

-• Focus: Along the northeast side of the Capital Beltway in Maryland, green spaces weave through the developed landscape
+- Core point: Along the northeast side of the Capital Beltway in Maryland, green spaces weave through the developed landscape.

 Along the northeast side of the Capital Beltway in Maryland, green spaces weave through the developed landscape.
+The post Belts of Green in the Washington Suburbs appeared first on NASA Science.
 The institutional report frames the development in practical terms and ties it to the broader mission or observing effort.

 The district is one of three planned communities that arose in the 1930s as part of the New Deal program, intended to provide work for the unemployed and to create affordable.
 A collection of buildings east of the beltway is NASA’s Goddard Space Flight Center, established in Greenbelt on May 1, 1959, as NASA’s first spaceflight complex.